nimdone/nimdone-88471/src/pages/index.md

         new_window: false
         no_follow: false
         type: action
-      - label: >-
+      - label: Our singular mission is to save you time.
-          Search papers, select content, see slides.
-An end to end integrated experience in making educational presentations
         url: ''
         style: secondary
         has_icon: false